EMAC Recording Studios

-EMAC Recording Studios is a music and commercial recording facility in London, Ontario, Canada, established in 1979 by Robert Nation and Joe Vaughan.
+EMAC Recording Studios is a music and commercial recording facility in downtown London Ontario Canada, established in 1979 by Robert Nation and Joe Vaughan.
+It offers services for Radio production and TV and Film.

 Building

 EMAC Studios is located at 432 Rectory Street in downtown London, Ontario.
 The building was originally a Salvation Army church built in the 1900s before it was converted into a recording facility in 1990.
 The renovation and acoustic design was done by Andy Condon to the specifications set by Robert and Joe.